vixen-project/vixen/docs/source/using_vixen.rst

 Note that when the files are indexed the following tags are always available:

-- ctime: date: creation date/time of the file.
+- ctime: date: time of most recent metadata change on Unix, or the time of creation on Windows.
-- mtime: date: modified date/time of the file.
+- mtime: date: time of most recent content modification.
 - path: string: the full path of the file.
 - relpath: string: the relative path to the file with respect to the project root.
 - size: int: the file size in bytes.